eflumerf/styleguide/dune-daq-cppguide.md

 ### Inline Functions [DUNE VERSION]

 Define functions inline only when they are small, say, 10 lines or fewer.
-Feel free to inline accessors and mutators, and other short, performance-critical functions.
+Feel free to inline getters and setters, and other short, performance-critical functions.
 Don't inline functions with loops or switch statements (unless, in the common case, the loop or switch statement is never executed).